 Getting To Transylvania

-From Bucharest, you can take the train to Brașov for about 4 USD and the journey is just under 4 hours.
+- From Bucharest, you can take the train to Brașov and the journey is just under 4 hours.

-From Timisoara, you can take the train to Alba Iulia for about 5 USD and the journey is just under 5 hours.
+- From Timisoara, you can take the train to Alba Iulia and the journey is just under 5 hours.

-Because all the train journies are so cheap, it is so easy to travel through Transylvania on a budget.
+Your tickets will most likely cost under 10 Euros.
+Because all the train journeys are so cheap, it is so easy to travel through Transylvania on a budget.